Northland Power Inc. (TSE:NPI) to Issue Monthly Dividend of $0.10

 Northland Power Inc. (TSE:NPI – Get Free Report) declared a monthly dividend on Thursday, January 11th, Zacks reports.
-Stockholders of record on Wednesday, January 31st will be paid a dividend of 0.10 per share by the solar energy provider on Thursday, February 15th.
-This represents a $1.20 dividend on an annualized basis and a dividend yield of 4.87%.
-The ex-dividend date of this dividend is Tuesday, January 30th.
+Stockholders of record on Wednesday, January 31st will be given a dividend of 0.10 per share by the solar energy provider on Thursday, February 15th.
+This represents a $1.20 annualized dividend and a dividend yield of 4.87%.
+The ex-dividend date is Tuesday, January 30th.

-Northland Power (TSE:NPI – Get Free Report) last posted its quarterly earnings data on Thursday, November 9th.
-The solar energy provider reported C$0.14 earnings per share for the quarter, topping the consensus estimate of C$0.13 by C$0.01.
-The company had revenue of C$513.29 million during the quarter, compared to analyst estimates of C$491.40 million.
+Northland Power (TSE:NPI – Get Free Report) last posted its earnings results on Thursday, November 9th.
+The solar energy provider reported C$0.14 EPS for the quarter, topping analysts’ consensus estimates of C$0.13 by C$0.01.
 Northland Power had a net margin of 17.32% and a return on equity of 10.85%.
-Research analysts anticipate that Northland Power will post 1.2638298 earnings per share for the current fiscal year.
+The business had revenue of C$513.29 million during the quarter, compared to the consensus estimate of C$491.40 million.
+As a group, research analysts expect that Northland Power will post 1.2638298 EPS for the current fiscal year.

 Analyst Upgrades and Downgrades